 Research

-MRL is a multidisciplinary lab, conducting research on additive, subtractive and hybrid of additive and subtractive manufacturing.
+MRL is a multidiscipinary lab, conducting research on additive, subtractive and hybrid of additive and subtractive manufacturing.

 SEM images of chip produced by machining at feed and speed of 0.13 mm/tooth and 50 m/min on (a) vertically